Cyprus mutiny: Visit to Japan

-While the convict pirates were moored off Mugi Cove, in modern-day Tokushima Prefecture, Awa Domain spies documented the brig and reported to Hayami Zenzaemon, the Shogunate's Feudal Overseer and Yamauchi Chūdayū and Mima Katsuzō, the two samurai Field Commanders.
-An ink sketch by one of the spies shows a convict revealing a memorial portraiture tattoo of a woman with short-cropped hair: a style characteristic of and unique to Aboriginal Tasmanian women.
-The tattoo was revealed at first contact, the reveal was immediately followed by a circling glass toast and salute, and its wearer is portrayed with an expression of suppressed grief.
-These circumstances suggest that the bereavement was recent and had something to do with the pirates being there.
-The location of the tattoo suggests strong emotional attachment, the subject's gender is stated in two manuscripts and her attire resembles that of the pirates.
-One of the pirates is reported as having become extremely agitated and abusive when they were told to leave immediately.

-Arthur's orchestrated diminution created conditions that promoted the spread of infectious disease among the (initially overseen and then interned) Aboriginal Tasmanians, while repeatedly failing to provide the level of medical attention and/or supplies that were the norm on convict transports, in prisons and barracks at the time.
-Near-synchronous disease and deaths were common among family members.
-Syphilis, despite being faster-acting among Aboriginal Tasmanians -- due to their not having previously acquired any natural immunity -- was the slowest of the pathogens, taking months rather than days to kill, thereby resulting in deaths of weeks rather than hours apart.
-Mangana died of syphilis on 31 January 1830.
-The samurai spies had documented the memorial portraiture tattoo, its wearer's expression of suppressed grief, the toast, the salute, and an awful odour about the ship two weeks earlier on 16 January 1830.

 East China Sea voyage

 From Japan Cyprus sailed to the Ladrones.
 There four more of the mutineers left the ship.
 Swallow sailed on to Canton.
 Eventually, the mutineers scuttled Cyprus near Canton and claimed that they were castaways from another vessel.
 Swallow and three others worked their passage back to Britain aboard the East Indiaman Charles Grant.
 However, a man the mutineers had left in Canton confessed and by chance his account reached Britain a week before Swallow and his last three companions arrived there.

 Trial

 The mutineers were tried in London and two of them, George James Davis and William Watts, were hanged in that city at Execution Dock on 16 December 1830, the last men hanged for piracy in Britain.
 Swallow, and two others, were returned to Hobart, where another one named James Camm was hanged.
 Swallow died at the penal colony of Port Arthur.

 Media

 The mutiny is the subject of the Australian folk song "Cyprus Brig".
 Simon Barnard's book Gaolbird: The True Story of William Swallow, Convict and Pirate, is a fictionalised account of the mutiny in which the mutineers are depicted as birds.

+A fictional account of William Swallow's mutiny of the brig Cyprus, has also been depicted in the novel Swallow by Alexandria Burnham, published by WestWords Books.